Attribute credit to multiple acquisition touch points

 • Acquisition channel credit: When analyzing the effectiveness of all organic and paid investments, you can leverage acquisition channels with a multi-touch attribution model to understand how each channel contributes to driving KPI outcomes.
 Depending on your business model and user behavior, you can analyze which model of attributing credit makes the most sense and make investment decisions based on the contribution of each of your channels to your target metric.

 • Comparing attribution models: In longer conversion cycles with multiple session user flows, you can compare the same metric with different attribution models applied.
 This data supports discovering which attribution model reflects how to efficiently invest marketing dollars and what stage of the customer buying cycle a campaign impacts.
-For example, when attributing to advertising campaigns, you can determine which campaigns tend to be the first interaction (awareness) that a customer has, the last (high intent), or somewhere in between (research).
+For example, when attributing to advertising campaigns, you can find which campaigns tend to be the first interaction (awareness) that a customer has, the last (high intent), or somewhere between (research).

-• Internal campaigns: Similar to paid off platform advertising investments, marketing teams invest their time and creative talent to generate offers and brand-building content to drive KPI outcomes.
+• Internal campaigns: Like paid off platform advertising investments, marketing teams invest their time and creative talent to generate offers and brand-building content to drive KPI outcomes.
 Using attribution on the impact of those marketing efforts can similarly inform your content marketing teams which types of offers and creatives are best at driving both short and long term business value.

 • Paid channels with LTV: By combining your attribution model with your behavior-based LTV calculations, you can see a bigger perspective of how much value a paid channel or campaign is driving.
 This data can unlock potential for greater investments in channels that drive the most long term business value.